Robert Frost in the Petri Dish

 Said some of the best things we ever said.

-Astronomy rears its head in another Frost poem, a very short one:
+Astronomy rears its head in “Fireflies in the Garden,” a short poem:

 Here come real stars to fill the upper skies,